Research Interests

 Also, building on a qualitative study investigating the construction of the meaning of career for Asian Americans, my students and I have examined the influences of family expectations on career decisions.
 We developed a Family Influence Scale (Fouad et al., 2010) that is helping us to explore the role of family expectations and supports across cultures (including Korea, India, Turkey, Portugal, Italy, and Israel).

 4. Competence.
-The final area of research may be roughly classified as “professional issue.”
-I have been involved for the past 15 years in helping to clarify benchmarks in trainees’ attaining competence as psychologists.
+The final area of research may be roughly classified as “professional issues.”
+I have been involved for more than 20 years in helping to clarify benchmarks in trainees’ attaining competence as psychologists.
 More information on benchmarks tools are available on the APA Education Directorate website.

 I am also a strong advocate for ensuring the cultural competence of psychologists.
 The outcome of a number of efforts within the American Psychological Association was co-chairing the Writing Team (with Patricia Arredondo) for the creation and successful approval of the Multicultural Guidelines for Psychologists.

-I have a very active research team that focuses primarily on topics related to career development and/or cultural competence.
-Team projects are developed to help meet students’ research goals.
-Projects often lead to publication in peer-reviewed academic journals.
-Many students on the team have also submitted proposals to present at the APA Annual Convention.
+My active research team focused primarily on topics related to career development and/or cultural competence.
+Team projects were developed to help meet students’ research goals.
+Projects often led to publication in peer-reviewed academic journals.
+Many students on the team also submitted proposals to present at the APA Annual Convention.
 Dissertations completed by my previous students are available by selecting the graduates tab above.

-This is a partial list of research questions my team is currently investigating:
+This is a partial list of research questions my team has recently investigated:

 • Perceptions of opportunity for ethnic and racial minorities